Murder by Arsenic in Baldwin Park

 The house, now gone, looked much the same as the houses from that era still surviving in the neighborhood.
 The house occupied a lot in what is now the northwest corner of Baldwin Park, just south of townhouse 1J of North x Northwest.

 Portion of 1901 map showing 1842 Hamilton Street.
+Hamilton Street runs horizontally on the top and 19th Street runs vertically on the left.
 Note for later 1825 Noble Street.
 Not every address is marked.
-Neither of these streets exist today on this block.
+Neither Hamilton nor Noble exist today on this block.

 1842 Hamilton Street was in 1906 a boarding house with twelve occupants.
 Bridget Carey, age 32, had moved from Centralia, Pennsylvania in March of 1906, and ran the establishment.
 The night of the illness, she told police that the children had bought candy that day and that it must have been contaminated.
 Autopsies were ordered.
 The children's internal organs were removed for analysis, and their bodies were stored in the house, on ice, until 2 December when two tiny white caskets were brought to the house from the W. J. Reynolds Funeral Home at 1845 Callowhill Street (the Rose Tattoo is at 1847 Callowhill).
 The bodies were removed and the hearse, making its way through the gathered throng of 300 onlookers on Hamilton Street, headed to Holy Cross Cemetery in Yeadon.